Advanced Pharmacy Practice Experiences (APPE) fourth-year students

 - Two additional one-month, patient-care, experiences in an approved patient care setting, with most of the rotations located in community, ambulatory, or hospital sites

 - Two months of elective rotations with either a patient-care focus or non-patient care focus (e.g., research, management, teaching, etc.)

-During APPE rotation months, PharmD students also complete assignments for the APPE Professional Activities course (PHR 7008), which requires students to complete pharmacy related projects, such as creating a professional portfolio and earning a certificate from APhA’s Delivering Medication Therapy Management Services program.
+During APPE rotation months, PharmD students will also be completing coursework for Pharmacy 7007 (APPE Professional Activities).
+Pharmacy 7008 requires students to complete pharmacy-related projects such as creating a professional portfolio and completing the steps to earn a certificate from the American Pharmacists Association's (APhA) Delivering Medication Therapy Management Services program.

 If you have any questions about the APPE program at The Ohio State University College of Pharmacy, contact Julie Legg, PharmD, Director of Experiential Education.